2017, Vol. 4 Issue 3, Part B

 How to cite this article:

-Dilpreet Kaur, Kamal Jaiswal and Suman Mishra.
+Dilpreet Kaur, Kamal Jaiswal, Suman Mishra.
 Studies on evaluation of resistance in common ixodid tick: A preliminary study.
-International Journal of Fauna and Biological Studies.
-2017; 4(3): 112-115.
+Int J Fauna Biol Stud 2017;4(3):112-115.